troy-west/apache-kafka-number-stations/README.md

 We have messages of type English, German, and Morse Code.
 There are also some spurious of type 'UXX'.

+# Produce Secret Radio Data to Kafka

-## 2. Implement the JSON Serializer / Deserializer
+## Implement the JSON Serializer / Deserializer

-Get numbers.JsonDeserializerTest and numbers.JsonSerializerTest working so that we can produce messages to radio-logs.
+In order to create a producer that sends Message objects to Kafka, first we create the Serializer and Deserializer classes, it's also worth having a quick look at the MessageSerde class which uses both.

+* Get numbers.JsonDeserializerTest passing
+* Get numbers.JsonSerializerTest passing

+Do we throw or swallow exceptions in the serialization classes, and why?

 ## 3. Implement Producer.main